sguzunov/docs/docs/glue42-concepts/06_windows/01_window-management/02_javascript/window-management-js.md

 To track when a Glue42 Window is about to be refreshed or closed, use its [`onClosing()`](../../../../reference/glue/latest/windows/index.html#GDWindow-onClosing) and [`onRefreshing()`](../../../../reference/glue/latest/windows/index.html#GDWindow-onRefreshing) methods.
 The [`onRefreshing()`](../../../../reference/glue/latest/windows/index.html#GDWindow-onRefreshing) method can also be used to prevent page refresh if necessary.

 The close and refresh handlers can be enabled/disabled globally through the system configuration of [**Glue42 Enterprise**](https://glue42.com/enterprise/) or individually for each window in its respective app configuration file.
-You can also specify a timeout (in ms) for their execution.
+You can also specify a timeout in milliseconds for their execution.

 #### Handlers Configuration